electronicshaman/Diggings/packages/game/docs/high_level_summary.md

 - **Multiple mods per card** - create unique combinations
 - **Location-based modifications** - different sites give different mods

+### 5. Core Card Types - Mechanical Categories

+- **Attack**: A card that deals direct damage to an enemy and may have a secondary effect.
+Attack cards are the primary way to reduce enemy health and end combat encounters.

+- **Skill**: A card with diverse utility effects including defense, buffs, debuffs, card draw, energy manipulation, and other non-damage actions.
+Skills can be offensive or defensive but cannot deal direct damage (only indirect damage through debuffs).

+- **Power**: A persistent upgrade that lasts for the entire combat encounter.
+Powers provide ongoing effects like stat bonuses, triggered abilities, or playstyle modifications.
+Each copy of a Power can only be played once per combat.

+-**Fortune**: A card with randomized or luck-based effects that embody risk/reward gameplay.
+Fortune cards may have variable outcomes, gambling mechanics, or chance-based triggers.

+- **Status**: A temporary card added to the deck during combat.
+Status cards are designed to bloat the deck and prevent drawing beneficial cards, often with additional negative effects.
+They are automatically removed from the deck at the end of combat.

+- **Curse**: An unplayable card added to the deck through events or penalties.
+Like Status cards, Curses bloat the deck and may have negative effects, but they persist in the deck until actively removed through other means.

+*Note: These are theme-agnostic mechanical categories.
+Themes layer flavor and visual design on top of these core functions.*

 ## Resource System

 - **Health & Sanity** - two ways to lose (physical death or madness)